-St. Louis, Mo. — Calmer Corn Heads and No-Till Farmer recognized the 24th class of No-Till Innovator Award winners at a special ceremony held during the annual National No-Tillage Conference (NNTC) in St. Louis.
+Brookfield, Wis. — Calmer Corn Heads and No-Till Farmer rrecognized the most recent class of No-Till Innovator Award (NTIA) winners during the 29th annual National No-Tillage Conference (NNTC) held virtually Jan.
+12-15 and hosted by the Whova conference app.

 “Calmer Corn Heads is very proud sponsor this year’s awards.
-We appreciate the opportunity to honor the important achievements of these amazing No-Till Innovator Award winners,” says Marion Calmer, a no-tiller from Alpha, Ill., and owner of Calmer Corn Heads.
+We appreciate the opportunity to honor the important achievements of these amazing No-Till Innovator Award winners,” Calmer says.

-“We’d like to commend each of this year’s winners for their priceless contributions in promoting the growth of no-till practices across the U.S. and globally — leading both by example and with the valuable industry knowledge and information they bring to the table,” Dobberstein says.
+“We’d like to commend each of this year’s winners for their priceless contributions in promoting the growth of no-till practices across the U.S. and globally — leading both by example and with the valuable industry knowledge and information they bring to the table,” says John Dobberstein, senior editor at No-Till Farmer.

 “We’d also like to sincerely thank Marion Calmer and Calmer Corn Heads for stepping up to support the No-Till Innovator Awards program with their sponsorship, helping to ensure worthy individuals and organizations continue to be honored into the future.”